csmukherjee/home/_pages/publications.md

 author_profile: true
 ---

+I am primarily interested in the inference of structure, both in statistical models and real-world data.
+Here, I describe my research explorations in further detail.

 <details>
 <summary>  <h2> <b> Unsupervised learning on statistical models (stochastic block model): </b>  </h2>
 At the start of my PhD, I wanted to explore random structures(such as random graphs) and learning theory.
 At this point, I came across a stochastic block model (SBM), one of the most fundamental statistical models for graph clustering.